hraberg/shen.clj/README.markdown

   * Existing Shen libraries and portability?
   * ClojureScript.
   * overwrite.clj - rewriting parts of Shen into Clojure if interop or performance requires it.
-  * This project is part of my long term wish for a semi-automated global socialistic utopia, which requires some further work.

 #### The other port, Shen to Clojure